milan-sony/Third-Eye/README.md

-A Simple Photography Webdesign Using HTMl, CSS and Bootstrap
+A Simple Photography Web design Using HTMl, CSS and Bootstrap